apophizzz/JScheme/README.md

 	...
 ```

-The JScheme version on this branch is based on continuation passing, transforming
+The JScheme version on this branch is based on continuation passing, realizing the control flow with continuation objects
-recursive calls into loops.
+instead of directly calling functions.
 Therefore, the Java stack won't become very large, regardless
-of how many recursive calls arr triggered:
+of how many recursive calls are triggered:

 ```
 >> (fac 1000)